ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S17/costallocation2_slides.md

 # Insulating and non-insulating allocations

+- Key distinction: Is the manager's pay impacted by the allocation?

 ### Allocating common costs

 - __Common costs:__ arise when it is less expensive to provide an internal